varunmehta/varunmehta.github.io/_posts/2015-11-19-sarso-ka-saag.md

 - Cottage cheese (big curd) full fat
 - Salt to taste

 ## Directions
 - Clean fresh green leaves nicely double strain.
 (Avoid using baby spinach)
-- Put the green chilies, turnips, brocolli rabe and spinach into an instant pot (no need to add water).
+- Put the green chilies, turnips, broccoli rabe and spinach into an instant pot (no need to add water).
 - Cook for 10 minutes.
 Natural Release
 - Remove the mixture and blend it 5-7 seconds.
   - You are not trying to make a smoothie, just break up the big pieces.